 - Feelings of guilt, shame, and remorse

-There are two considerations for the Second Step.
+There are two considerations for the Second Step of the 12 Steps of AA.

 First and foremost, the Second Step is about HOPE.
 Rather than being resigned to a hellish downward spiral of addiction, a person comes to understand that recovery IS possible.